SireME/data-wrangling-weratedogs-twitter-archive-/README.md

 ## Introduction

 This data that was wrangled, analyzed and visualized is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
-11/10, 12/10, 13/10, etc. They believ the dogs are amaxing and warrant such amazing ratings that is why we joined them to share in thier amazement.
+11/10, 12/10, 13/10, etc. They believe the dogs are amaxing and warrant such amazing ratings that is why we joined them to share in thier amazement.

 # Context